 HARP’s sponsoring agency – the FHFA – believes that the HARP slowdown is an issue of “awareness”, which is probably accurate.
 Consumers frequently tell officials that the program appears “too good to be true”; that it “must be a scam”.

 But, HARP is not a scam.
-It’s real and more than 200,000 U.S. households remain “in the money” to HARP-refinance right this very minute.
+It’s real and thousands of U.S. households remain “in the money” to HARP–refinance right this very minute.

 Via an outreach program which includes mailers and town halls, the Federal Housing Finance Agency wants today’s eligible HARP households to get started on their refinances now.